NillionNetwork/nillion-docs/docs/guide-testnet-tx.md

     5. Click "Next."

-    6. Confirm transaction by reviewing details to make sure the recipient's wallet address, amount, and memo are correct.
+    6. Confirm the transaction by reviewing details to make sure the recipient's wallet address, amount, and memo are correct.

     7. Click "Approve" to send the transaction, and wait for a success message to appear.